 Alongside Trevor Ray, Jeremy Burnham co-created the fantastical Folk Horror drama, Children Of The Stones (1977).
-Now considered a key text in 1970s Folk Horror and possibly one of the scariest programs ever conceived for children, I caught up with Jeremy to ask him about the ideas behind the show, the process of filming it … Continue reading Interview With Jeremy Burnham (Children Of The Stones, 1977).
+Now considered a key text in 1970s Folk Horror and possibly one of the scariest programs ever conceived for children, I caught up with Jeremy to ask him about the ideas behind the show, the process of filming it and its subsequent novelisation.
+Where did the initial ideas for … Continue reading Interview With Jeremy Burnham (Children Of The Stones, 1977).

 Paul Wright’s debut feature film, For Those In Peril, won many plaudits on its release and even managed a BAFTA nomination this year.
 His film is a richly layered and deeply moving fantastical tale of an isolated community who are at odds with the soul survivor of a tragedy at sea.
-For Those In Peril … Continue reading Interview with Paul Wright (For Those In Peril).
+For Those In Peril is out now on DVD and a full article on … Continue reading Interview with Paul Wright (For Those In Peril).

 Said to be a labour of love lasting over forty years, the restoration of Abel Gance’s Napoléon by filmmaker, restorer and archivist Kevin Brownlow, has gone down in the annuls of film history.
-With the latest restoration having been successfully screen and rapturously received at the San Francisco silent film festival, this November sees a … Continue reading Kevin Brownlow Discusses Abel Gance’s Napoléon.
+With the latest restoration having been successfully screen and rapturously received at the San Francisco silent film festival, this November sees a special screening of the epic five hour film with a … Continue reading Kevin Brownlow Discusses Abel Gance’s Napoléon.

 Director Digby Rumsey sees his BFI DVD debut this month on the Flipside release of Leslie Megahey’s Schalcken the Painter.
 Rumsey is a traditional BFI director, coming from the same ranks as Terence Davies, Bill Douglas and Peter Greenaway.
-His work in Gothic short films, especially adaptations of work by Lord Dunsany, places him firmly … Continue reading Interview With Digby Rumsey (BFI Flipside, The Pledge).
+His work in Gothic short films, especially adaptations of work by Lord Dunsany, places him firmly in the British Gothic traditions of directors such as Jonathan … Continue reading Interview With Digby Rumsey (BFI Flipside, The Pledge).

 Saxon Logan is a director whose work in film and documentary is well praised.
 With the recent release of his most famous film, Sleepwalker, on the BFI Flipside label, I tracked the director down to ask him about his past, his friendships with some of the most important people in British film and his own superbly idiosyncratic work.
 A full review and analysis of the … Continue reading Interview with Saxon Logan (Sleepwalker, Stepping Out, Working Surface).

 Pat Collins may perhaps be better known for his engaging documentaries but this year sees the release of his debut feature film in the UK.
 Silence is a stunning debut film, full of philosophy, poetry and visual beauty.
-The film shows a confidence within the new form as well as an expert use of layering … Continue reading Interview with Pat Collins (Silence, 2012).
+The film shows a confidence within the new form as well as an expert use of layering different emotions and textures upon one another.
+A full analysis … Continue reading Interview with Pat Collins (Silence, 2012).

 Originally published in ACE Magazine.
 Ben Rivers is one of Britain’s leading filmmakers, broaching the ground between narrative and documentary film.
 He has been making short films since 2003 but he has recently risen in popularity at the release of his first feature length film, Two Years At Sea in 2011.
-Rivers is famed, not … Continue reading Interview with Ben Rivers.
+Rivers is famed, not just for creating haunting visuals but also for using a … Continue reading Interview with Ben Rivers.